xuanli-ac/NASR/README.md

 % lamlist: set the values of lambda to be tested

 % Output:
-% M: m*1 cell, association matrices of m subjects, saving in a folder named 'Results_M'
+% M: m*1 cell, association matrices of m subjects, saved in a folder named 'Results_M'
 % Para: obj&reconstruction error, for results control
 ```